flaviostutz/reco-app/README.md

 # recplay
-This is a mobile app that allows the user to play an audio/video while recording an audio/video in sync.
+This is a mobile app that allows the user to record an audio/video while playing another audio/video in sync.
 Useful for musicians seeking to "play" together at distance.